brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 - A 'programming language' (or coding) is the process of transforming those ideas into a written language that a computer can understand.

-- Programming languages are written in English.
+- Programming languages are written in English (or you can think of it as `human readable code`.
+I'll share later why this is important later).

 - The actual instructions can be created using any document editor like notepad, Word, but when you save file, you must save using the proper file extension so you can execute your instructions.
 In software world, we call these instructions `source code`.
 We'll talk more about this later, just know the instructions that are written to a file is called source code.
 [Click here to read more about programming languages](https://www.codecademy.com/resources/blog/programming-languages/)